GitLab High Availability With DRBD & Pacemaker

 Installing DRBD

-First, the LINBIT PPA needs to be configured on each node:
+First, configure the LINBIT PPA on each node and refresh the repository information:

-📝 NOTE: The LINBIT PPA is a community repository and might contain release candidate versions of our software.
+📝 NOTE: The LINBIT PPA is a community repository and might contain release candidate versions of LINBIT software packages.
 It differs slightly from the repositories available to LINBIT customers.
 The PPA is intended for testing and evaluation purposes.
 While LINBIT does not officially support releases in the PPA, feedback and issue reporting are welcome.

 Install DRBD: